dilohn/2025-dubstech-datathon/README.md

 ## Tasks & Challenges
 ### Data Analysis & Visualization
 - Visualize customer requests over time.
-Trends by:
+Trends by: Month, Quarter, Day of Week, Hour of Day, Year.
-  - Month
-  - Quarter
-  - Day of Week
-  - Hour of Day
-  - Year
 - Identify areas with the highest service requests
 - Total requests by different service types: what trends emerge?
 Has any grown over time?
 - Which department handles the most requests?
 - Are certain neighborhoods or council districts consistently reporting more issues?
 What types?
 - Detect seasonality
--  Create a custom metric to rank neighborhoods by performance/resource need:
-  - Describe the logic behind the metric
-  - Present alternative versions of your formula
+-  Create a custom metric to rank neighborhoods by performance/resource need: Describe the logic behind the metric, present alternative versions of your formula, rank neighborhoods accordingly.
-  - Rank neighborhoods accordingly

 Visualizations can be found in the attached presentation.